C++ OpenMP

 3.2 Loop-Form Restrictions

-• Trip count is computable before the loop starts.
+• Trip count computable before loop starts.

-• Comparison is one of <, <=, >, >=.
+• Comparison: <, <=, >, >=.

-• Increment is ++i, --i, i += k, i -= k, with k invariant in the loop.
+• Increment: ++i, --i, i += k, i -= k, k invariant in loop.

 3.3 Schedules